1885 - A. L. Stuckey

 A. L. Stuckey

-To those who grew up in this area, the community was known as "Stuckey's Still", because of the turpentine stills that were built throughout the area.
+To those who grew up in this area, the early community was known as "Stuckey's Still", because of the turpentine stills that were built throughout the area.

 1910 - More About Mount Olive Church

 In 1910, the Mount Olive Church moved further west into Stuckey.
 The first site chosen was the lot where the home of Mrs. Tamara Mobley currently stands.
+As the congregation's love of Mount Olive continued to grow, the life of member John Spaulding changed significantly.

 Other Mount Olive pastors: